 Leadership Safeguarding Statement

-The Interim Headteacher, Miss Cathy Lowry and Priory School governors recognise the importance of its ministry work with children and young people in need of protection and its responsibility to protect everyone entrusted to our care.
+The Headteacher, Miss Cathy Lowry and Priory School governors recognise the importance of its ministry work with children and young people in need of protection and its responsibility to protect everyone entrusted to our care.

 This school is committed to the safeguarding of children and ensuring their well-being.